top of page

 Ancient Symbol for Will (Wille)

-Peradventure, it was not a set of Commandments that were 'forced' upon mankind, but rather a set of Recommendations that were 'granted' to mankind, that upon choosing of free-will to follow, would experience the utmost peace, harmony and fulfillment in their existence, in alignment with the true purpose for which humanity was created.
-If just credence were given, that the texts of old were feasibly doctored, it would appear so that for millennia the masses have been taught for doctrine the commandments of men.
+Peradventure, it was not a set of Commandments that were 'forced' upon mankind, but rather a set of Recommendations that were 'bestowed' to mankind, that upon choosing of 'free-will' to follow, would experience the utmost peace, harmony and fulfillment in their existence, in alignment with the true purpose for which humanity was created.
+If just credence were given, that the texts of old were feasibly altered, it would appear so that for millennia the masses have been taught for doctrine the commandments of men.
+Due ponderance ought justly be given as to what form of assumed flawless divinity, would presumably bestow upon man free-will, yet likewise in double-speak, seek to subjugate the will of all of mankind, to which its anomaly becomes evermore clear, when The God of Love and Wrath is divided!

 Wellspring "Decalogue / Dodecalogue"